Sydney-Informatics-Hub/Fastq-to-VCF/README.md

 singularity pull docker://quay.io/biocontainers/glnexus:1.4.1--h17e8430_5
 ```

+You may wish to check [quay.io](https://quay.io/repository/biocontainers/glnexus?tab=tags) for a newer tool version.

 Then edit `./Scripts/joint_genotype.pbs`:

 - Update directives `#PBS -P` and `#PBS -lstorage`
 - Update the variable `glnexus_container` to the image file you just pulled.
 Ensure the storage location is covered by your `lstorage` list
 - Update the `cohort` variable to the prefix of your cohort.
 This will be used to name your output VCF

 Note that the script includes `--config DeepVariantWGS` within the command.
-This DeepVariant parameter instructs which preset to use depending on the data, eg `DeepVariantWGS` for whole genome sequencing and `DeepVariantWES` for whole exome sequencing.
+This parameter instructs which preset to use depending on the data, eg `DeepVariantWGS` for whole genome sequencing and `DeepVariantWES` for whole exome sequencing.

 Save the script and submit with:

 ```
 qsub ./Scripts/joint_genotype.pbs
 ```

+Example run time: 55 minutes on 6 `hugemem` CPU for a cohort of 25 30X mammalian WGS.

+Expected output is a gzipped VCF in `./Joint_VCF` with the name of your cohort as prefix, and a tabix index.

+Check the job completed successfully by reviewing logs in `./Logs/GLnexus` as well as `./PBS_logs/joint_genotype.o` and `./PBS_logs/joint_genotype.e`.